 The Company has employment agreements with certain members of its executive management team.
 These agreements include, among other things, contractually stated base level salaries and a structured cash incentive compensation program dependent upon the Company achieving certain targeted financial results.
-The agreements contain an EBITDA target, as, well as a discretionary component in setting the cash incentive compensation for such executives under this program.
+The agreements contain an EBITDA target, as well as a discretionary component, established by the Compensation Committee of the Company's Board of Directors, in setting the cash incentive compensation for such executives under this program.
 In the event such a member of the executive management team is terminated due to certain events as defined in such officer's agreement, the employee will continue to receive salary, bonus and other payments for the full remaining term of the agreement.
+The current term of these employment agreements expires on December 31, 2013 and automatically extends each year thereafter on January 1st, for an additional year.

-(2) Included are amounts applicable to the Puerto Rico downstream operations, even though Puerto Rico is considered a possession of the United States and the Jones Act applies to vessels operating in Puerto Rican waters.
+(2) Included are amounts applicable to the Puerto Rico Downstream operations, even though Puerto Rico is considered a possession of the United States and the Jones Act applies to vessels operating in Puerto Rican waters.